REGULATIONS

 2018 to Present: The 18th Edition

 • 31 July 2024 — Amendment 3.
-Adds Section 530 requirements covering bidirectional and unidirectional switching and protective devices.
+An electronic amendment adding two definitions and one regulation — Reg 530.3.201 — covering bidirectional and unidirectional protective devices.
 Directly relevant to solar PV, battery storage, and EV charger installations where current flow can reverse.
-Available as a free PDF supplement.

 The 18th Edition brought the regulations into the modern energy landscape.
-The recommendation for AFDDs, the expanded EV charging requirements, and the solar PV and battery storage provisions all reflect the rapidly changing nature of domestic electrical installations.
+AFDDs — first recommended in 2018, then required in four named premises types from A2:2022 — the expanded EV charging requirements, and the solar PV and battery storage provisions all reflect the rapidly changing nature of domestic electrical installations.
 The traditional model of electricity flowing in one direction — from the grid to the consumer — is giving way to a bidirectional model where homes generate, store, and export energy.

 UK Wiring Regulations Timeline: BS 7671 Editions